 8 Andy Black

-(captain) Replacements; Chris Morris, Andy Scott, Mark Cumiskey
+(captain) Replacements; Chris Morris, Andy Scott, Mark Cumiskey (all used).

 THE MATCH; The home side kicked off on a chilly, overcast afternoon.
 Gosforth mounted an early attack, Ponteland responded with a counter attack that resulted in the visitors being penalised in this must win encounter for both sides.